Employee Monitoring

 - Data-Driven Decision-Making

-HR is evolving into a department that relies
+HR is evolving into a department that

-frames HR as a strategic, proactive job rather than a reactive one.
+data-driven approach frames HR as a strategic, proactive job rather than a reactive one.

 - Evolving the HR Team

-HR practitioners must acquire new competencies beyond the realm of traditional human resources
+HR practitioners must acquire new competencies

-duties as HR transformation advances.
 Important areas consist of:

 - Change management to successfully lead transformation